DataSaiyentist/Condorcet_method/README.md

 * Dewey is the preferred choice over Huey
 * Louie is the preferred choice over Huey

 Besides, if you take the path that passes through all the nodes, optimizing for the most favorable weights, you will end up with a ranking according to the Concordet method.
-In this case, the ranking would be : Dewey > Louie > Huey.
+In this case, it would be : `Dewey > Louie > Huey`.

 ## License